Eroica/greedy-ocr/README.md

 *   correct the errors,
 *   re-train, and so forth.

-For my Bachelor's thesis, for instance, I took Prototypes from page #190 of [this book](http://brema.suub.uni-bremen.de/zeitungen17/periodical/thumbview/992516) and recognized a part of page #270.
+For my Bachelor's thesis, for instance, I took Prototypes from page #266 to #269 of [this book](http://brema.suub.uni-bremen.de/zeitungen17/periodical/thumbview/992516) and recognized a part of page #270.

 ### Configuration

+Take a look at the `_config.lua' file to tweak the parameters of the recognition, and setup other Prototypes that cannot be set up by putting them inside the `_prototypes/` directory.

+## Starting & Recognizing

+If everythig is set up correctly, you can start this program either by running `love [this-folder]` from the command-line or dragging and dropping this folder on the *LOVE* application (`.app/.exe`).

+*   You can move around the document by holding `Space` and left-clicking with the mouse.
+*   For a list of all Prototypes and cluster images available, press `P` on the keyboard.
+    *   To see the binary images of these Prototypes, press `X`.
+*   Right-click on a Segment to attempt to recognize it.
+    *   IMPORTANT: This currently blocks the drawing thread, and the program will seem as if it was not responding.
+Depending on the size of the Segment, this process may take a long time (i.e. several minutes)!

 # License
 The original code in this repository is licensed under the **zlib** license.
 Code from 3rd-party libraries and the LÖVE framework are copyrighted by their respective authors.